Noblesville, Indiana

 Noblesville is a city in and the county seat of Hamilton County, Indiana, United States, a part of the north Indianapolis suburbs along the White River.
-The population was 51,969 at the 2010 census making it the state's 14th largest city/town, up from 19th in 2007.
-As of 2019 the estimated population was 64,668.
+The population was 69,604 at the 2020 census, making it the state's 10th most populous city, up from 14th in 2010.
 The city is part of Delaware, Fall Creek, Noblesville, and Wayne townships.

-Noblesville is home to the Ruoff Music Center, an outdoor music venue.
+Noblesville is home to Ruoff Music Center (formerly Klipsch Music Center and Deer Creek Music Center), the Indianapolis metro area’s primary outdoor music venue.
+Since its opening in 1989, the nearly 25,000-seat amphitheater has been a popular stop for many touring musicians, consistently ranking first (or in the top three) among outdoor music venues in the world, for ticket sales, according to Pollstar.

 History

-Noblesville's history dates to 1818 when the government purchased the land which is now Hamilton County from the Native Americans in this area.
+Noblesville's history dates to 1818 when the government purchased the land that is now Hamilton County from the Native Americans in this area.
 William Conner, the only settler living in the area at the time, and his wife Mekinges Conner, a Lenape woman, established the first trading post in central Indiana in 1802 and lived in the area's first log cabin.
 William Conner and Josiah Polk laid out what is now downtown Noblesville in 1823, which was designated as the Hamilton County seat in 1824 and incorporated in 1851.
 Conner's 1823 home is now one of a village of historic buildings that make up Conner Prairie Pioneer Settlement, a living history museum south of Noblesville in Fishers.

 Noblesville was named either for James Noble, one of the first two U.S. senators from Indiana, or, according to legend, for Lavina Noble of Indianapolis, to whom Josiah Polk was engaged.

 The Peru and Indianapolis Railroad was completed through town in 1851, strengthening the town economically and causing the population to increase.
 In 1875 work began on the town's second railroad, the Anderson, Lebanon and St. Louis, later known as the Midland.

 The city's first large growth period occurred during the Indiana gas boom, with the discovery in 1888 of Noblesville's first natural gas well near 11th and Pleasant streets.
 Many Victorian homes, as well as most of the downtown commercial district, were built during this time of prosperity.
 The city has undergone another increase recently as its population grew from 28,590 in 2000 to 51,969 in 2010.
 This growth echoes the increase in population of much of southern Hamilton County due to its proximity to Indianapolis.

 Noblesville was once noted for its flour mills, the mostly widely known of which was the Noblesville Milling Company, producer of Diadem and Kismet flours.
 In 1925, the manager of the company offered to buy uniforms for the local high school athletic team in exchange for the school adopting the nickname "Millers".
 The nickname persists to this day.